 5. Use the right employee communication tools

 Email and messaging apps like Slack make it easy to circulate information quickly through your company.
 Employees will instantly see your message notification when they're online and can reply directly to your message with any questions or comments.

 However, messaging tools aren't without their shortcomings.
 It can be challenging to know if employees have read a message, as they can quickly get buried if your company is active on the platform.
-If there is something important to communicate to employees, it may be best to schedule a meeting or video call.
+If there is something important to communicate to employees, scheduling a meeting or video call may be best.

 6. Be direct

-Don't beat around the bush or try to sugarcoat when delivering bad news.
+People tend to appreciate when you’re direct with them.
+With that being said, don't beat around the bush or try to sugarcoat things when you have to deliver bad news to your employee.
+Speak the truth, maintain eye contact, and listen with empathy.
 Your employees will respect your honesty, even if they don't agree with the message you are delivering.
-This is vital in fostering an open relationship based on trust and honesty.
+This is vital in fostering open communication and strong relationships based on trust and understanding.